jonelo/jacksum-testcases/README.md

 # jacksum-testcases
-Testcases to test Jacksum by calling its CLI in order to avoid regressions.
+Test cases for testing Jacksum by calling its CLI to check new implementations and avoid regressions.

 ## Prepare it